Father-Focused, Family-First,

 If you are ending your marriage or relationship with the mother of your children, your main concern is likely how much time you will get to spend with your kids afterward.
 Many fathers assume that the mother will automatically get custody of the children.
 While that was an expected outcome of many custody cases in the past, today most courts acknowledge the need for the father to remain in the kids’ lives.

 Of course, some judges may still be biased in favor of mothers, which is why it’s essential that you know your rights as a father and get assistance from a skilled lawyer who is on your side.
 At The Legal Dad, we know the challenges you will likely face as a father seeking custody of your children, so we will guide you through the legal process.
-Contact our Minneapolis law office for a free consultation with a compassionate family law attorney.

 What Are the Types of Child Custody in Minnesota?